Hammarn/1MB335/Lab1.md

 Try it for the full article as well!
 Write down the answers!

+--

+### Hidden word exercise
+Now that you have some basic UNIX tools at your disposal go and do the [hidden word_exercise](hidden_word_exercise_instructions.md).

+Do not continue with the next part until you are down with it.

+--

 #### Working remotely
 The next part of this exercise will take place on the computational cluster Rackham on UPPMAX (Uppsala Multidisciplinary Center for Advanced Computational Science).